-When a family member or other necessary support person is prohibited from being in the hospital, the patient with a disability is unlawfully denied equal access to medical treatment, including by being denied effective communication.
+When a necessary support person is prohibited from being in the hospital, the patient with a disability is unlawfully denied equal access to medical treatment, including by being denied effective communication.
 Without reasonable modifications to no-visitor policies, patients with disabilities can experience serious, adverse outcomes.
-These include being deprived of their right to make and communicate informed consent; being subjected to the unnecessary use of physical and chemical restraints; being denied adequate and necessary medical treatment and care; or experiencing discrimination or neglect.
+These include being deprived of their right to understand treatment options and communicate informed consent; being subjected to the unnecessary use of physical and chemical restraints; being denied adequate and necessary medical treatment and care; and experiencing discrimination or neglect.
 These types of injuries can cause substantial and lasting emotional harm.